-We believe it is a top strategy year-round, but the last few months have proven it to be especially efficient when there is little to no ability to host live, in-person events.
-Another benefit is that lets you take a breath from the constant push to "new" and reflect back on what has worked in big ways for your brand.
+We believe it is a top strategy year-round, but it works particularly well when you aren't running live events - for example, in the offseason.
+Another benefit is that it lets you take a breath from the constant push to "new" and reflect on what has worked in big ways for your brand.

 Engage more than one generation

 We have seen that heritage themes resonate with old and young customers alike.
-With an older customer demographic, heritage brings back memories that harken to the "good ‘ol days."
+With an older customer demographic, heritage brings back memories from the "good ‘ol days."
 They can identify with a heritage theme that brings to mind an earlier life.

 With younger generations, it showcases throwback or historical design that is different from the ordinary and offers additional elements of trust compared to new brands with no real track record.
 Your brand's story is one of the few things that can bring together different generations and engage them in different ways.
-A DigSite research study found that brand heritage is in fact especially important for Millennials.
-Tell your story and use it to establish a relationship, because Millennials have a harder time trusting a brand they don't know much about.
+A DigSite research study found that brand heritage is more important for millennials than you think.
+Tell your story and use it to establish a relationship because millennials have a harder time trusting a brand they don't know much about.

 Additionally, Advertising Week wrote: